-You can set it up by simply putting a timer into the power outlet, putting in the power cord from slow cooker, power it on, setup time when it should power on and leave.
+You can set it up by simply putting a timer into the power outlet, putting in the power cord from the slow cooker, power it on, setup time when it should power on, and leave.

 For this to actually work you will have to have an older model of a slow cooker or one without protection or any settings.
 The one that just turns on when you turn it on.

-Just about everything can go horribly wrong super fast and I am not counting in the possibility of endangering the family members.
+Just about everything can go horribly wrong super fast and I am not counting on the possibility of endangering the family members.

 Believe it or not, but there is no food that justifies the bodily harm to anyone.